-Salem State will begin accepting Commonwealth Dual Enrollment registrations for our first summer session (May - June, 2015) on Monday, April 13, 2015.
+Salem State will begin accepting Commonwealth Dual Enrollment registrations for our spring 2016 semester on Monday, November 30, 2015.

 Salem State University is a proud participant in the Commonwealth Dual Enrollment Program.
 The Commonwealth Dual Enrollment Program is a state-funded program managed and supported by the Massachusetts Department of Higher Education in which Massachusetts high school students are able to enroll in college courses and simultaneously earn high school and college credit.
 For more detailed information regarding this program, please visit the Massachusetts Department of Higher Education website.

 - Students must be currently enrolled in a Massachusetts secondary school (private or public)